yourlastnamesoundslikeatypeofpasta/discard-token/README.md

 public key.

-The blockchain state is stored in `chain_data.json` in the project directory so that the chain and any pending transactions survive server restarts.
+The blockchain state is stored in `chain_data.json` in the project directory so that the chain and the mempool of pending transactions survive server restarts.

 Balances include pending outgoing transfers so double spends cannot be submitted before mining completes.

+Transactions require a small fee (default `1` token) which is paid to the miner of the block.
+The fee amount is recorded in the `fee` field of each transaction and is included in the signature payload.
+Duplicate transactions or those with non-positive amounts will be rejected before entering the mempool.

 The mining difficulty automatically adjusts after each block to target approximately one second per block.
 The difficulty will never fall below